-The School of International Service (SIS) at American University (AU) invites applications for six full-time, tenure-line positions to begin August 1, 2015.
-Applicants should possess a Ph.D. or the highest equivalent degree in a relevant discipline by August 2015.
+The School of International Service (SIS) at American University (AU) invites applications for six full-time, tenure-line positions to begin August 1, 2016.
+Applicants should possess a Ph.D. or the highest equivalent degree in a relevant discipline by August 2016.

 We seek scholar-teachers whose work is theoretically grounded, empirically tested, and policy relevant.
 Candidates should demonstrate excellence in research and teaching and a commitment to university service.
 Candidates should also share the School’s commitment to diversity.

 Salary and benefits are competitive.
 Review of applications will begin September 15 and will continue until the position is filled.
-For more information about each position and to apply, follow the links associated with a position below.
+For more information about each position and to apply, follow the links below.

 American University is a private institution located in the nation’s capital.
 For more information about American University, visit www.american.edu.
 Established in 1957, American University’s School of International Service (SIS) produces cutting edge research addressing the world’s most pressing challenges and trains the next generation of global leaders.
 Our programs aim to foster a more peaceful, just, and sustainable world.

 A top ten school of international relations located in Washington, DC, SIS provides opportunities for research, professional training, public service, and internships in the nation’s capital and around the world.
 SIS is guided by the principle that present and future global challenges necessitate the collaboration of a wide range of disciplines, and that students gain from these varied perspectives in the classroom and through their research and studies at the school and beyond.
 Learn more about SIS at www.american.edu/sis.